Get ready to read a very long but revealing post by Azuka Ogujiuba .

 I do hope you’ll say amen to my prayers.
 No puns intended.

 Okusaga added, “It’s obvious that both of them are no saints, just as we are no saints too in our different lives.
 But trying to vilify only the woman in this matter is lopsided justice.
 I think she gave the marriage her best shot” I couldn’t help but add his facebook intervention to my story.

 Ayeni Adekunle and His OAPs

-Some colleagues and mutual friends of ours drew my attention to that article published in the driest entertainment portal of yours, TheNet.ng listing a number of females who could have done a better interview with Tiwa Savage
+Some colleagues and mutual friends of ours drew my attention to that article published in the driest entertainment portal of yours, TheNet.ng listing a number of females who could have done a better interview with Tiwa Savage than me.

 First it’s absolutely wrong to even compare me with TV presenters who I watched grow their careers and with the help of social media (Instagram and Twitter) gained public notice.
 I even expected you to mention yourself because we are both experienced in this field.
 But being sexist, ethnocentric, and ‘fantastically slyly’, you wanted to spite me.
 Where did that take you?
 How many billions have you made from attempting to use my name to drag traffic to your site?
 In Mama Peace’ tone, continue!

 For that interview to happen, I risked my life and left my child at 2.15am to go and do a job, one that you wouldn’t dare.
 Have you forgotten Tiwa has a known friendship with quite a number on the list of your OAPs in radio and TV living in the same Lekki maybe 5-10 minutes from her, but she called me?
 It means I’m either good at my job or I’m respected enough by her and her team.